Skip to Content

 Menu

 Opdivo® (nivolumab) is an immunotherapy drug that doctors use to treat some types of mesothelioma.
 The drug allows the patient’s immune system to recognize and attack cancer cells.
-In a study, the combination of Opdivo and Yervoy® (ipilimumab) improved overall survival over chemotherapy.
+In a study, the combination of Opdivo and Yervoy® (ipilimumab) improved overall survival compared to chemotherapy.

 01. What Is Opdivo?